James S. Levine

-James Scott Levine (born 1974) is a composer and member of Remote Control Productions.
+James Scott Levine (born 1974) is an American composer and member of Remote Control Productions.
 He has won seven BMI awards and seven ASCAP awards.
 His credits include the films Running with Scissors, Delta Farce, and The Weather Man, and the television shows Nip/Tuck, Glee, The Closer, Rizzoli & Isles, and American Horror Story.
 He has also provided additional music for films such as Madagascar, Pearl Harbor, and Something's Gotta Give.

 Early life

 James Levine grew up in Medford, Massachusetts, where he played multiple instruments in various genres.
 The main instrument he played growing up was the piano, performing at multiple events growing up.
 At the age of 13 Levine shifted his focus from playing the piano, to learning Jazz, as well as improvisation.
 Composers that Levine looked up to when he was younger were Mozart, Morricone and James Newton Howard.
 He is of Jewish heritage.

-Levine attended Tufts University, where he was originally a pre-med student.However he switched subject areas, and subsequently in college Levine studied Sociology and Musicology, and got his degree in American Studies.
+Levine attended Tufts University, where he was originally a pre-med student.
+However he switched subject areas, and subsequently in college Levine studied Sociology and Musicology, and got his degree in American Studies.
 He graduated from Tufts in 1996.